 Add some details on the head and start building the hooves.
 Adjust the direction of lines to the angle of the legs.
 Normally, the hooves would be larger, but in my vision unicorns are quite similar to deer in this manner.

 Finish the hooves:

 Add the wrists and heels.
-Yes, these aren't knees!
+No, these aren't knees!

 Add some details to the heels.
 The bones are really showing in this area, and they create a typical horse look.

 Connect the parts of the legs with gentle lines.

 Before we draw the neck, it's good to add some guide lines: the back of the shoulder blade and the width of the neck.